-An executive report in 2006 highlighted the threat of an impending epidemic of dementia in the Asia-Pacific region in line with the greying demographic trend1.
+An executive report in 2006 highlighted the threat of an impending epidemic of dementia in the Asia-Pacific region in line with the greying demographic trend.
 This has implications for Singapore, which has one of the most rapidly aging populations in the region.
 There is a compelling need for primary care physicians to be trained in the care and management of dementia patients to meet the projected burgeoning demand.
 From the standpoint of pharmacological management, it is foreseeable that the primary care physician would be involved in one of two ways:

-- initiation of treatment in a newly diagnosed dementia patient, or - more commonly, continuation of treatment in dementia individuals whose treatment regimes have been initiated and stabilized by the hospital-based dementia specialist.
+- initiate treatment in a newly diagnosed dementia patient, or - more commonly, continue care in dementia individuals whose treatment regimes have been initiated and stabilised by the hospital-based dementia specialist.